GEANT/edugain-openidfed/OpenID4RS-OpenIDFederation.md

 ## 8. Trust Negotiation
 Explores the process of trust negotiation within the federation, highlighting the mechanisms and protocols involved in establishing trust between entities.

+### Trust Chain

+Imagine a chain of trust, like a relay race:

+    - It starts with Entity Configuration, like the starting point.
+    - There can be zero or more Subordinate Statements, like runners passing the baton.
+These statements are issued by Intermediates (think of them as middle runners) about other entities called Subordinates (like the next runner in line).
+    - Finally, there's a statement issued by the Trust Anchor (the end of the race).
+This statement is either about the last Intermediate or the final entity (the Leaf Entity).
+    - This chain always ends with the Entity Configuration of the Trust Anchor, like crossing the finish line, even though it might not always be shown in the details.

 ## 9. Federation Endpoints
 Details the various endpoints in the federation architecture, explaining their functions and how they support communication and interaction within the federation.